jayant77778/CodeClauseInternship_Currency-Converter/README.md

 ## Usage

-1. Clone or download the repository to your local
+1. Clone or download the repository to your local machine.
 2. Navigate to the directory containing the script.
 3. Run the script using Python:
     ```bash